mermaid-js/mermaid/docs/n00b-gettingStarted.md

 2. a mermaid plugin
 3. a generic web server of your choosing

-Following either of these examples, you can get started converting your own mermaid code into web diagrams.
+Following either of these examples, you can get started with converting your own mermaid code into web diagrams.

 ## the mermaid live editor